avoumatsodo/avoumatsodo.github.io/_research/Industrialization.md

 </p>

 <div style="text-align: justify">
-The model   generates a decrease in the agriculture employment share that, while less pronounced, mirrors the actual decline.
-Similarly, the model generates an increase in the services employment share that, though smaller, parallels the actual rise in this sector.
-Turning to the manufacturing sector, the model effectively generates the hump-shaped pattern characteristic of South Africa’s manufacturing employment share.
-However, the model’s implied decrease in the manufacturing employment share is somewhat subdued compared to the decline observed in the data.
-In general, the model successfully reproduces the pattern of structural change observed in South Africa from 1960 to 2010.
+ Overall, the model effectively replicates the observed pattern of structural change in South Africa from 1960 to 2010, despite some deviations in the magnitude of changes in employment share across sectors
  </div>

 ### • Effect of an increase in financial development